Reviews play a critical role in the current business economy. A recent Birdeye study shows that:

 3. Combines surveys and third-party reviews

-Birdeye Surveys
+Birdeye Surveys example

 Why is review gating bad for businesses?

-Your customers will only trust your reviews if it’s clear they are authentic and represent an unbiased view of your business.
-Gating reviews defeats that purpose by leading to disproportionately positive reviews that customers view as less credible, especially when their experience doesn’t match what they read about.
+Gating reviews defeats the purpose by leading to disproportionately positive reviews that customers view as less credible.
+This occurs especially when customers’ experiences don’t match what they read about.

 2. Companies like Google are unlikely to publish your reviews if you use gating